christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 ##### The referendum

+After months of heated debates and several failed illegal attempts, the government caved and allowed a referendum over more autonomy in legislation, though for many this was more of an independence referendum than anything else.

+While Estonia is a highly digitalized country where elections are usually held online, the mistrust of pro-separatist voters led many to vote via direct, personal voting.
+The voting booths were dotted around the county, guarded by police forces and UNFIBAL peacekeepers, as well as russian observers the russian state pressured Estonia into allowing to monitor the referendum.

+The results were proclaimed at the 31st of December, with a slim majority voting against the reforms.
+But celebrations would quickly turn sour over the coming days.

 #### 2016 - Outbreak of war

 <img src="/ruleset/ressources/garrisonattack.excalidraw.png" alt="Military Site" style="display: block; margin-left: auto; margin-right: auto;" width=60%></img>